DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-second-half-term-developing-quality-pedagogy-part-2/spring-week-1-mentor-materials.md

 - design practice tasks to ensure a high success rate for your pupils, but
 - over time, increase the challenge, for example, by removing scaffolding or by increasing the length of time between visits to the topic

-Mr Andrews planned a Year 8 lesson on the ‘problems of living in a city’.
+Mr Andrews planned a Year 8 lesson on the 'problems of living in a city'.
 The pupils were provided with several paragraphs of information on the given topic.
 Pupils needed to break down the information via a series of small illustrations/symbols, which would later serve as visual memory prompts.
 Pupils could write only a maximum of four key words to support their work.

 - For Molly, the next step to secure this knowledge further was to have her use her illustrations and word prompts to recall this information verbally to a study partner before attempting any comprehension work or written work about the topic.
 - Beforehand, Mr Andrews modelled for them how he wanted them to conduct their paired talk.
 He knows that pairings such as this can increase success for Molly but also that he needs to give her and her partner clear guidance.
 He has discovered that, for now at least, this pairing seems to have improved the behaviour and motivation of both Molly and her partner, but he is keeping an eye on this and will assess the impact also on their attainment.